Oakwood Episcopal priest denies nepotism, cronyism, domestic abuse allegations

 "While we did project a budget deficit in 2023, the figures reflected in the complaint are higher than our 2023 deficit," McClain said.
 The deficit report on St. Paul's website is approximately $158,200.

-Other churches are not immune to the same financial concerns that they are facing, he said.
+McClain said other churches are not immune to the same financial concerns that they are facing.

 "A lot of Episcopal parishes are working with budget changes at present, and St. Paul's is not the only parish that has had to dip into its reserve funds or endowments," McClain said.